Lucas-Skank/do-not-procrastinate/README.md

 ## Objective

-> Create a personal scoreboard which inlfuence people to implement positive habits with consistency and to become more disciplined.
+> Create a personal scoreboard which influence people to implement positive habits with consistency and to become more disciplined.

 ### Video Demo: TODO